MultiverseLearningProducts/swe/src/mod1/wk2/day2.md

 ## Learning Objectives

 -   Understand OAuth and how it is used to secure website and APIs
--   Create a UML diagram to communicate the sequence of the OAuth flow
--   Understand the OpenID Connect protocol
+-   Understand the difference between OAuth and OpenID connect

 # Lesson - OAuth